-- Reorganize cupboards and refrigerator so that items you use often are within easy reach (i.e. on counter top). - Slide items along the counter, do not attempt to carry items with one hand while using walker. - Use a wheeled tea wagon, trolley cart or a wheeled office chair to transport items.
-Push the cart on wheels then follow behind with your walker. - You may wish to purchase a wire walker basket to attach to the walker to carry light items. - When using a 4 wheeled walker, use the seat or basket to transport items.

-- Keep your reacher handy (attach it to the walker) to pick up light items that are out of reach. - Use shortcuts such as frozen meals (purchased or prepared before surgery), Meals-on-Wheels, microwave or toaster oven, pre-cut or frozen veggies.
+- Reorganize cupboards and refrigerator so that items you use often are within easy reach and you're not forced to squat or over reach. - Slide items along the counter; do not attempt to carry items with one hand while using walker. - Use a wheeled tea wagon, trolley cart or a wheeled office chair to transport items as you walk behind with your walker. - You may wish to purchase a wire walker basket to attach to the walker to carry light items. - When using a 4 wheeled walker, use the seat or basket to transport items. - Keep reacher handy (attach to walker) to pick up light items that are out of reach. - Use shortcuts such as frozen meals (purchased or prepared before surgery), Meals on Wheels, microwave or toaster oven, pre-cut or frozen veggies.